Call the buck

 A good rifle support is literally the mainstay of a safe and good shot.
 It also relieves the weight of the weapon and makes it easier if you are to call on your stand, or want to use the binos.

 Avoid silhouette and blend into nature

 Breaking the contours is important, especially when calling roebucks, because they can get very close.
 Even if using camouflage is good, it is still more important to never stand in silhouette against, for example, sky or light background.

 Bring a friend, wife or child on your hunt.
 Even if they do not hunt themselves, it creates an understanding of the hunt, and in addition, the roe buck hunting is usually a very quiet and pleasant form of hunting to begin with.

-Article by: Staffan Johansson #teamnorma
+Text: Staffan Johansson #teamnorma